-Native to temperate regions of the Northern Hemisphere, yarrow is a hardy herbaceous perennial that’s a member of the Asteraceae plant family.
+Native to temperate regions of the Northern Hemisphere, the yarrow plant is a hardy herbaceous perennial that’s a member of the Asteraceae plant family.
 Also known as old man’s pepper, common yarrow, nosebleed plant, or soldier’s woundwort, the erect, flowering plant is considered by many to be an invasive weed.

 Many homesteaders, though, appreciate the flower for its medicinal properties and flowering display.

 In Arizona, New Mexico, Colorado, and California the herb is called plumajillo (little feather) for its elongated shaped delicate, fern-like leaves.
-An attractive flowering plant with broad, flat creamy white flowerheads complemented by rich dark green foliage, yarrow flourishes in many parts of the world.
+An attractive flowering plant with broad, flat creamy white flowerheads complemented by rich dark green foliage, the yarrow plant flourishes in many parts of the world.

 Disease and drought resistant, easy to propagate and easy to grow, yarrow is a good choice for both urban and rural landscaping.
 Blooming in late spring through late autumn, yarrow adds visual interest and color to every landscape.

 Requiring just an inch of water per week, the yarrow plant will grow most anywhere in well-drained soil.
 Avoid planting in areas where water tends to pool.
 Yarrow cannot tolerate “wet feet.”

 Related Post: 6 Plants That Like Wet Soil

 While yarrow prefers a full-sun location, the plant is tolerant of less than ideal conditions and will do well in a shaded spot.
 It is virtually care-free.